Skip to main content

 )

 Done.
-Now that when a customer explores customer_email_pii, or view a chart/dashboard that's generated from this dataset, the system checks and make sure to show customer email only when he has been granted PII Access permission.
+Now when a user explores email_pii, or views a chart/dashboard that uses this field, the system checks their PII access and shows the customer email only when they have been granted permission.

 Column-level Permission for PII